Why can't I use Session Manager to connect to my Amazon EC2 instance?

 Check your AWS KMS configuration

-You can turn on AWS Key Management Service (AWS KMS) encryption in Session Manager.
-If you turn on AWS KMS and the instance can't reach the AWS KMS endpoints, then you receive the following error message:
+The following error message appears when you activate AWS Key Management Service (AWS KMS) encryption in Session Manager, and the instance can't reach the AWS KMS endpoints:

 "Your session has been terminated for the following reasons: ----------ERROR------- Encountered error while initiating handshake.
 Handshake timed out.
 Please ensure that you have the latest version of the session manager plugin."

-To check connectivity to your AWS KMS endpoints, run the following command:
+To check connectivity to your AWS KMS endpoints, run one of the following commands based on your operating system (OS):

-If the instance profile or IAM user doesn't have the kms:Decrypt permission on the key, then you receive the following error message:
+If the instance profile or IAM user doesn't have the kms:Decrypt permission on the key, then Session Manager returns the following error message:

 "Your session has been terminated for the following reasons: ----------ERROR------- Encountered error while initiating handshake.
 Fetching data key failed: Unable to retrieve data key, Error when decrypting data key AccessDeniedException: User: arn:aws:sts::account id:assumed-role/instance-profile/instance-id is not authorized to perform: kms:Decrypt on resource: arn:aws:kms:region:account id:key/key-id because no identity-based policy allows the kms:Decrypt action status code: 400"